Satanta: Medicine Lodge Treaty

 At Medicine Lodge, Satanta, a tall, muscular man, came to be known as the "Orator of the Plains."

 Like most treaties of the time, these agreements failed utterly to bring peace on the frontier.
-The Kiowa and Comanche accepted the treaty offerings and promised to no longer murder and kidnap innocent civilians outside the limits of their reservation.
+The Kiowa and Comanche accepted the treaty offerings and promised to no longer raid outside their reservation.
 But shortly after signing, the chiefs went into northern Texas on raiding missions, violating the treaty.
 In fact the Red River War erupted shortly afterwards.
 Unhappy that the reservation had reduced the Kiowa lands to nearly the size of Connecticut for the nearly wigwams, the chiefs began leading their young men on raiding parties off the reservations.
 In fact, records have documented over 250 innocent farmers, ranchers, women and children murdered and kidnapped by the Kiowa and Comanche warriors during the 1860s and 1870s.
 This situation, unstable in and of itself, worsened significantly with the death of Dohäsan, the last Kiowa Chief (over the entire Kiowa People) in 1866.

 Without his binding personal leadership, Kiowa unity dissolved as a number of subchiefs, Tene-angopte, and, on the other side, Satanta and Guipago (Gui-pah-gho, Lone Wolf), struggled for power and to fill his place.
 The competition between the three set off a wave of raids across the southern plains from Kansas to Texas during the fall of 1866 and into 1867.

 In one instance Satanta and a joint Kiowa-Comanche war party raided into the Texas panhandle and, after killing James Box, captured the man's wife and four children, whom they sold to the army at Fort Dodge, Kansas.
-The fifth child, a mere infant, had its head smashed against a tree when he became fretful during the war party's escape.
-The elder sister, probably in her teens, was traded between chiefs and raped by each one of them, until her release a year later—as was her mother.

 It is alleged that at Fort Dodge that Satanta, begging for liquor, accidentally drank animal medicine and was given pills that only made him even more sick.
 In revenge Satanta burned hay belonging to Mr. Coryell opposite the fort and killed three woodchoppers as well.

 Fort Zarah

-Satanta's fame grew after the Box incident, and his ability to defuse a confrontation between the Kiowa and the US Cavalry near Fort Zarah, Kansas in 1867.
+Satanta's fame grew after he managed to defuse a confrontation between the Kiowa and the US Cavalry near Fort Zarah, Kansas in 1867.
 A young Kiowa warrior was killed at the civilian camp near the army Fort, and the Kiowa massed to avenge his death.
 The cavalry, in turn, massed to protect the civilians.
 Satanta managed to defuse the confrontation, but nonetheless, later in the day, the Cavalry attacked the Kiowa encampment.
 Satanta then led the defense of the camp by the warriors while the women and children retreated.